-2018 LANCASTER COUNTY BOARD OF EQUALIZATION POLICIES AND PROCEDURES FOR PROPERTY VALUATION PROTESTS
+2019 LANCASTER COUNTY BOARD OF EQUALIZATION POLICIES AND PROCEDURES FOR PROPERTY VALUATION PROTESTS

 Lancaster County notifies property owners in the county of their property valuation as required by Nebraska Revised Statute § 77-1315.
 Property owners have until June 30 to file protests.
-These protests are to be heard by the Lancaster County Board of Equalization as required by Nebraska Revised Statute § 77-1502.
+These protests are to be heard by the Lancaster County Board of Equalization ("Board") as required by Nebraska Revised Statute § 77-1502.

-The Lancaster County Board of Equalization plans to use the following procedures to hear the property valuation protests.
+The Board uses the following procedures to hear the property valuation protests.
 The Board plans to use the Referee system for valuation recommendations as set out in Nebraska Revised Statute § 77-1502.01.
-The Referee hearings will begin as early as mid-June, and documentation of the hearings and the Referee's reports will be returned to the Board of Equalization upon completion.
-The recommendations of the referee, along with potential additional information, will be submitted to the Lancaster County Board of Equalization, which will determine the values of all properties on, or before, August 10th or as required by Nebraska Revised Statute § 77-1502.
+The Referee hearings will begin as early as mid-June, and documentation of the hearings and the Referee's reports will be returned to the Board upon completion.
+The recommendations of the referee will be submitted to the Board, which will determine the values of all properties on, or before, August 10 or as required by Nebraska Revised Statute § 77-1502.